 There are many different types of workplace signs you might encounter, each with their own unique design and shape.
 There are six types that are regulated by Australian standards, for safety signage prescribe that certain symbols should be used in specific circumstances.
 They also prescribe the colours, shapes, and what must be written on the sign.

-Warning - Slippery when wet sign
+Warning - Slippery when wet sign - Workplace safety signs and symbols

 A warning sign is something that indicates possible danger or hazard ahead.
 This could be anything from a wet floor, to uneven ground, to sharp objects.
 They are designed to make you aware of the potential risk so you can take the necessary precautions in order to stay safe.